mallond/node-red/README.md

 Within the *.html (example pipe1.html) is an element called 'category', this will place your node into the left hand node pane under the category you choose.

->**KEY** *.html 'category' change this element to have your node placed in the category of your choosing.
+:key: *.html 'category' change this element to have your node placed in the category of your choosing.

 <div>